 Most likely you’ve got more compassion, generosity and insight than the average person.
 And these traits can make you think that you’re codependent because you give too much to others and you feel taken advantage of.

-But when you honour and dignify your gifts, you’re not attached to people who take advantage so you don’t feel codependent.
+But when you honor and dignify your gifts, you’re not attached to people who take advantage so you don’t feel codependent.

 And in future, instead of using your generosity or compassion to purchase love that isn’t there, you can save it for people who appreciate you and reciprocate with you.
 Wooahhh mind blown!